 Carbon dioxide is a waste product of breathing.
 Both CO2 and water makes us gain weight.
 CO2 increases our pH levels, making it more acidic.
-This stimulates our brain and it increases our appetite.
+This stimulates our brain and increases our appetite.
 CO2 also hastens fat absorption.
-Water on one hand, seeps through our tissue layers, which causes swelling and weight gain.
+Water, on one hand, seeps through our tissue layers, which causes swelling and weight gain.

 Increase Oxygenation in Menopause